We may earn affiliate commissions for the recommended products. Learn more.

 Pass Professional

-This plan is ideal for businesses managing multiple accounts that require stronger security controls.
+This plan is ideal for businesses managing multiple accounts that require stronger security and advanced controls.
 Pass Professional provides better access management and protection against unauthorized logins, making it a great fit for teams handling sensitive information.

 Proton Business Suite